CloudNationHQ/terraform-azure-vm/examples/extensions/README.md

 ## Notes

-To use settings or protected settings use the below examples:
+To use settings or protected settings the jsonencode function needs to be used:

 ```hcl
 settings = jsonencode({